 "You’d be surprised what people will go through to blow stuff up," the auditor said.

 As we wandered back to the bus stop, I asked the auditors about the clipboards.
 Coming from Silicon Valley, the whole process struck me as painfully time-consuming, not to mention highly vulnerable to transcription errors.
-"Wouldn’t it be easier to use an iPad?"
+"Wouldn’t it be easier to use a tablet?"
 I asked.
 Scannable bar codes and RFID tags seemed better solutions.
-"Probably," one of them answered.
-"But it’s expensive."
+"If we had that it’d be great," one of them said.
+"But we don’t."

 Meanwhile, U.S. officials in Kabul and Bagram were working with the Afghan government to figure out who would move on to Shank after we left.
 As much as we’d like to, we couldn’t just up and leave.
 We first had to identify the new tenants—the army, the police, or some other agency, like the Ministry of Education or Ministry of Health.
 Then they would tell us how they planned to use it, so we could reconfigure the base accordingly.